lordrepha1980/MobAPI/README.md

     - _dirname: root directory

 ## DATA API Calls
-IMPORTANT: ALL  REQUEST TO THE ROUTE /DATA NEED A VALIDE AUTHTENTICATE FOR OPEN ROUTE PLEASE USE /CUSTOM this is the API for `https://url/data/` request.
+IMPORTANT: ALL  REQUEST TO THE ROUTE /DATA NEED A VALIDE AUTHTENTICATE FOR OPEN ROUTE PLEASE USE /CUSTOM [MORE DETAILS](https://github.com/lordrepha1980/MobAPI/blob/master/README.md#custom-api-calls).

+this is the API for `https://url/data/` request.

 ## get